-If you?re thinking of holding a get-together for kids at Easter and are looking for fun party ideas, we?ve got something to suit everyone.
+If you are thinking of holding a get-together for kids at Easter and are looking for fun party ideas, we have got something to suit everyone.

 Think of your Easter Party Theme

 First of all think of a theme for your party.
 Being Easter your party theme can centre around this.
 You could theme it simply as an Easter party, or go for something a little different like a fancy dress party – with prizes for the Best Easter Bunny or Cutest Easter Chick.

 Or perhaps the theme could be based on an Easter Bonnet Parade.
 Where each child (and grown-up) has to come wearing an Easter bonnet they have made themselves.
 These can later be judged in an Easter bonnet competition with chocolate eggs as prizes.